 AI-Proof Careers 2026 — Which Degrees Survive Automation?

-Updated April 2026.
-AI exposure scores are directional risk indicators — actual displacement depends on regulation, employer adoption pace, and individual reskilling.
+Updated June 11, 2026.
+AI exposure scores are directional risk indicators, not guarantees of job loss or job security.
+Actual outcomes depend on regulation, employer adoption pace, local labor demand, credential rules, and individual reskilling.

 TL;DR